Dublin, Ireland

 GPO

 For statues, Molly Malone is on Grafton Street, James Joyce on Henry Street, and Michael Collins in Merrion Square.
-Other famous Irish are dotted throughout from Countess Markeweicz (the first woman elected to Westminster, though she refused her seat as a Sinn Fein member) in Stephen's Green, Big Jim Larkin on O'Connell Street, and Patrick Kavanagh, cap in hand, on the bank of the Grand Canal, among numerous others.
+Other famous Irish are dotted throughout, including Countess Markeweicz in Stephen's Green (the first woman elected to Westminster, though as a Sinn Féin member she refused her seat), Big Jim Larkin on O'Connell Street, and Patrick Kavanagh, cap in hand, on the bank of the Grand Canal, among numerous others.
 Oscar Wilde sits outside his parents' home in Merrion Square.
-You will hear Dublin rhyming slang used for most statues, which is easily picked up: the tart with the cart (Molly Malone), the hags with the bags (shoppers by the Haypenny Bridge), the flouzzi in the jacuzzi, now replaced by the sculptural wonder of the Spire of Dublin (or large flagpole, depending on your view), a.k.a. the "spike," "stiletto in the ghetto," "rod to God," along with other unmentionables.
+You will hear Dublin rhyming slang for many statues and is easily picked up: the tart with the cart (Molly Malone), the hags with the bags (shoppers by the Haypenny Bridge), the flouzzi in the jacuzzi, now replaced by the sculptural wonder of the Spire of Dublin (or large flagpole, depending on your view), a.k.a. the "spike," "stiletto in the ghetto," "rod to God," along with other unmentionables.

 Molly Malone